RikVoorhaar/blog/src/posts/selfhosted.md

 <ImgSmall src="/blog/selfhosted/container-ship.svg">
 </ImgSmall>

 All my self-hosted services run on docker containers (more on that later), and it's really useful to have some tools to monitor the containers remotely.
-With portainer I can remotely see logs, CPU usage, and other stats.
+With Portainer I can remotely see logs, CPU usage, and other stats.
 It also allows me to remotely restart a container.
-I would also be able to do this when SSH'ed into my server, but doing it via a web-browser can be much more convenient.
+I would also be able to do this when SSH'ed into my server, but doing it via a web browser can be much more convenient.

 Portainer also has tools for deploying and launching the docker stack, but I haven't felt the need for that in my use case.